Travis d'Arnaud: 2015

 In February, d'Arnaud traded uniform numbers with bench coach Bob Geren, moving from number 15 to number 7.
 D'Arnaud broke his hand when he was hit by a pitch on April 19, and was subsequently placed on the 15-day disabled list.
 His spot on the roster was replaced by fellow catcher Kevin Plawecki.
 He was reactivated off the disabled list on June 10 when Danny Muno was sent down to the 51s.
 In a game against the Atlanta Braves in Atlanta on June 20, d'Arnaud left the game in the sixth inning due to an injured elbow.
 D'Arnaud, who had a two-run single and a solo homer, was hurt trying to tag A. J. Pierzynski, who was trying to score on a sacrifice fly to left.
 Michael Cuddyer's throw was up the third-base line, and Pierzynski collided with d'Arnaud, who couldn't hold on to the ball.
 He was re-placed on the disabled list with a sprained left elbow.
 Catcher Johnny Monell replaced him on the roster.
 He was brought back on July 30 with Anthony Recker sent down.

 Travis finished the season appearing in 67 games batting .268 in 239 at-bats in 268 plate appearances with 64 hits, 12 home runs, 41 RBIs, 23 walks, 31 runs scored, and 49 strikeouts.

 In the postseason, he appeared behind the plate in all 14 games.
-In the Division Series against the Los Angeles Dodgers, batting .158 in 19 at-bats in 20 plate appearances with three hits, one home run, four RBIs, three runs scored, with eight strikeouts.
-In the Championship Series against the Chicago Cubs, batting .267 in 15 at-bats in 16 plate appearances with four hits, two home runs, two RBIs, two runs scored, and 5 strikeouts.
+In the Division Series against the Los Angeles Dodgers, he batted .158 in 19 at-bats in 20 plate appearances with three hits, one home run, four RBIs, three runs scored, with eight strikeouts, while driving in the winning run in the deciding fifth game.
+In the Championship Series against the Chicago Cubs, he batted .267 in 15 at-bats in 16 plate appearances with four hits, two home runs, two RBIs, two runs scored, and 5 strikeouts.
 He batted .143 in 21 at-bats/plate appearances with three hits, one RBI, and four strikeouts against the Kansas City Royals in the World Series.